rwieruch/blog_robinwieruch_content/slack-invite-javascript-react.md

 }
 {{< /highlight >}}

 That's it.
-If you have provided a valid email and Slack token, the signed up user should have a Slack invitation.
+If you have provided a valid email and Slack token, the user using the endpoint should have a Slack invitation.

 {{% chapter_header "Slack Invitation in React" "create-react-app-local-storage" %}}